I think sometimes blessings will come to you wearing disguises; they’ll come at you sideways and feel less like a blessing than a curse.

 The Chaos Mounts

 Early Sunday afternoon we received word that there was a family emergency in the babysitter’s family.
-As a result, she would not be able to watch Addie throughout at least the first week (potentially even both of them).
-Emily and I (but mostly Emily) pulled some rabbits out of our hats and were somehow able to find friends and family that would be able to watch Addison three out of the five days.
+As a result, she would not be able to watch my daughter throughout at least the first week (potentially even both of them).
+Emily and I (but mostly Emily) pulled some rabbits out of our hats and were somehow able to find friends and family that would be able to watch our little girl three out of the five days.

 That, we resolved, was better than nothing.